JTan2231/metaphrase-vscode/README.md

 Navigate and understand code with GPT in VSCode.
 Metaphrase breaks down programs into a list a functions, then creates embeddings for each of those functions with [OpenAI's Embedding API](https://platform.openai.com/docs/guides/embeddings).

+## TODO
+- LLVM / pre-existing parsing tools?
+- More LLM integration? e.g. "How is `process` being done?"

 ## Language Support

 -   C